 - Having injections of steroids or painkillers to temporarily ease some of the swelling and pain around the joint.
 Studies suggest that steroid injections don't help in the long term.

 Most of the time, these treatments will do the trick.
 But if you have a severe case of tennis elbow that doesn't respond to two to four months of conservative treatment, you may need surgery.
 In the procedure, the damaged section of tendon usually is removed and the remaining tendon repaired.
-About 50% of people with tennis elbow eventually need this treatment.
-Surgery is estimated to work in 85%-90% of cases.
+Surgery works in about 85%-90% of cases.